Elections

 Senate Elections

-In the next election cycle (Fall 2022), there will be 25 spots up for election.
+In the next election cycle (Fall 2024), there will be 25 spots up for election.
 There will be 12 seats open to the J.D.
-Class of 2025, 12 seats open to L.L.M. and J.S.D. students, and 1 seat open to a transfer student in the Class of 2024.
-The University Senator, who serves a two-year term, was elected in Spring of 2021 and will serve until Spring 2023.
+Class of 2027, 12 seats open to L.L.M. and J.S.D. students, and 1 seat open to a transfer student in the Class of 2026.
+The University Senator, who serves a two-year term, was elected in Spring of 2023 and will serve until Spring 2025.

 At the beginning of the Fall semester, all students will receive an email about submitting a candidate statement to run for Senate elections.
-If you have any questions, please email Brenton Browne, Parliamentarian ([email protected]).

 What do Senators do?